Tenet (film): Filming

 Production proceeded in Los Angeles, where Hawthorne Plaza Shopping Center functioned as the interior set of an icebreaker and a shipping container.
 The Victorville Airport was disguised as Oslo, with more than ninety extras involved.
 Instead of using miniatures and visual effects (VFX) for the plane crash sequence, Nolan determined that purchasing a Boeing 747 proved more cost-effective.
 In October, filming moved to Eagle Mountain, where an abandoned town had been constructed and hundreds were clothed in military camouflage uniforms.
 Over thirty buildings were prefabricated in Los Angeles and shipped to the site.
 Four Boeing CH-47 Chinooks were loaned out for four days.
 Outside shots of a tunnel were done in the desert, while the cavernous insides of the Hypocenter were fashioned on Warner Soundstage 16, their largest, with 32,130 square feet.
 Tenet wrapped on November 12, after 96 days of shooting.

-Director of photography Hoyte van Hoytema employed a combination of 65 mm film and IMAX, prioritizing Panavision lenses that would best accommodate lower light.
-Segments of the film that concerned time inversion were captured in both backward- and forward-mobility and speech.
+Director of photography Hoyte van Hoytema employed a combination of 70 mm film and IMAX, prioritizing Panavision lenses that would best accommodate lower light.
+Segments that concerned time inversion were captured in both backward- and forward-mobility and speech.
 To ensure proficiency in handling firearms, Washington and Pattinson attended the Taran Tactical firing range in Simi Valley.
 They did some of their own stunts.
 Over one hundred watercraft were recruited for the film, including two F50 catamarans, the superyacht Planet Nine (onto which an Mi-8 helicopter landed), an icebreaker, a cargo tanker, fishing boats, and speedboats.
-The windfarm vessel Iceni Revenge was utilized for the three months spent filming in Denmark, Estonia, and Italy.
+The windfarm vessel Iceni Revenge was used for the three months spent filming in Denmark, Estonia, and Italy.